azure.identity package

 Keyword Arguments:

 • client_secret (str) – Optional.
 A client secret to authenticate the service principal.
-Either client_secret or client_certificate must be provided.
+One of client_secret, client_certificate, or client_assertion_func must be provided.

 • client_certificate (bytes) – Optional.
 The bytes of a certificate in PEM or PKCS12 format including the private key to authenticate the service principal.
-Either client_secret or client_certificate must be provided.
+One of client_secret, client_certificate, or client_assertion_func must be provided.

 • authority (str) – Authority of a Microsoft Entra endpoint, for example “login.microsoftonline.com”, the authority for Azure Public Cloud (which is the default).
 AzureAuthorityHosts defines authorities for other clouds.